Back to blog

 Token-level (Level 1):

-• Time per email: 30 seconds (template + merge fields)
+• Time per email: about 30 seconds (template plus merge fields)

 Segment-level (Level 2):

-• Time per email: 2 minutes (segment research + template selection)
+• Time per email: about 2 minutes (segment research plus template selection)

 Signal-level with AI (Level 3):

-• Time per email: 5 seconds AI processing + human review on top 10%
+• Time per email: seconds of AI processing, plus human review on the top slice of prospects

 There is also a compounding effect on list quality.
-Smaller campaigns (under 50 recipients) achieve 5.8% response rates compared to 2.1% for larger lists.
-Signal-based personalization naturally pushes you toward smaller, higher-quality segments because you filter for prospects with active trigger events.
+Smaller, tightly-targeted lists consistently outperform large blasts on response rate.
+Signal-based personalization naturally pushes you toward smaller, higher-quality segments, because you filter for prospects with an active trigger event.
 Fewer emails, better-qualified prospects, more meetings.

 An AI outbound sales tool that handles the signal detection and copy generation is what makes these economics possible.
-Without it, signal-level personalization requires enterprise-grade research teams.
+Without it, signal-level personalization at scale requires a dedicated research team.

 There is a line between research and surveillance.
-Cross it and your personalization backfires spectacularly.
+Cross it and your personalization backfires.
 The prospect feels watched, not understood.
 Here is where the line sits.

 Professional context is fair game.
 LinkedIn posts, company news, funding announcements, job changes, conference talks, published articles, product launches, earnings call transcripts.
 Publicly shared in a professional context.
 Referencing it shows diligence.